 Comfortable and Equipped Storm Chasing Vehicles

 This, of course, means the storm chase tours’ group will spend a lot of time in the vans.
 It’s therefore important that the vans are comfortable.
-The vans at Extreme Storm Chasing Tours only seat six passengers each and they’re full-size vans.
+The vans at Ultimate Storm Chasing Tours only seat six passengers each and they’re full-size vans.
 This means you have a lot of room.
 In fact, the entire center aisle is a walkway.
 They are by far the most comfortable storm chase vans in the industry.
 But, the benefit of these vans doesn’t end with just comfort.

 These vehicles are completely customized for the rugged demands of storm chasing while providing maximum comforts for guests.
 Everything from the axels under the van to the onboard electronics is built for this task specifically.
 There is a workstation computer with a touchscreen monitor, radio equipment and much more.
 For the customers, the back has two LCD screens that can display what the van’s primary computer is showing.
 As a result, you’ll always know the storm chase tours’ location and what the radar looks like.

 A storm chase is often a complicated situation.
 Rarely does a day present itself where the target is extremely clear.
 Often there are two or more possible target areas.
 One of them may be “the one,” or sometimes severe storms and tornadoes will happen in all of them.
 Being able to determine which has the best chances is something even the best storm chasers sometimes struggle with.
 Knowledge and experience are key to successfully intercepting a severe storm and being able to do so safely.

 Throughout the day, the storm chase tour will stop and reevaluate the weather to ensure they’re on the right track.
 This is because the weather is a fluid environment and the target area can shift.
 A good storm chaser is one who is never afraid to admit their forecast was wrong and can make corrections.
 Eventually, with modifications to the forecast, the storm chase tour will arrive in the general target area with time to spare.